oils-for-unix/oils/doc/doc-plugins.md

 ## Syntax Highlighting Specified In Front matter

-If every `pre` block in a document needs the same higlighter, you can specify it in the front matter like this:
+If every `pre` block in a document needs the same highlighter, you can specify it in the front matter like this:

     ---